Hetvi415/Hetvi415/README.md

 - :mortar_board: Post Graduated.
 - :office: Currently working in BBD India.
-- ⚡ I’m currently learning Machine Learning and AWS.
+- ⚡ Currently learning Machine Learning.
+- Also Started new position as DevOps trainee.

 ## Technologies and Tools I use:
 <div align="center">